- Campus public safety

 Report suspicious activities

-Report any suspicious persons or activities to Campus Security's emergency line immediately: 778.782.4500.
+Report any suspicious persons or activities to Campus Public Safety's emergency line immediately: 778.782.4500.
 For non-criminal concerns that do not require urgent response, you can opt to file an online report.

 Protect electronic devices